wcushen/blog/content/post/2022-05-service-mesh-reverse-proxy-mtls.md

 For those that are familiar with Service Mesh mTLS capabilities, I bet in most circumstances your exposure has been in the form of mTLS between microservices running **inside** the mesh.
 In this post we'll look at example of an external server communicating with an application running inside an OpenShift Service Mesh 2.x enabled namespace.
 This external server will act as a reverse proxy to facilitate the ingress routing to our mesh.

-_Why stand up an external Load Balancer when we can run a perfectly adequate ingress gateway at the mesh edge?_
+_Why stand up a Layer 7 Load Balancer/Reverse Proxy externally when we can run a perfectly adequate ingress gateway at the mesh edge?_

-With an L7 external load balancer outside the mesh we're attempting to depict a common enterprise scenario with a GTM/LTM fronting various virtual and containerised applications and offloading features such as DDoS mitigation and traffic filtering to a dedicated appliance.
+With this architecture, we're attempting to depict a common enterprise scenario with a GTM/LTM fronting various virtual and containerised applications and offloading protection measures such as DDoS mitigation and traffic filtering to a dedicated appliance.
 Additionally, we may be tailoring our solution for mutli-cluster and mutli-regional load balancing, the latter particularly relevant to the cloud.

 Moreover, security benchmarks such as the **Payment Card Industry - Data Security Standard** (PCI - DSS), declare inbound traffic is a strict _no-no_ for Internet to Cardholder Data Environment (CDE)communication.
 Bringing in an intermediate server or reverse proxy in the DMZ serves as one approach to address this compliance requirement.